 All parents of newborns have seen it.
 One minute your baby is sleeping blissfully and you're convinced she'll be down for hours.
-Then all of a sudden, her arms jerk, she wakes herself up, and you're back at square one trying to get her down again.
-This is what's called the Moro (or startle) reflex.
-It's a normal protective reflex that all babies are born with, and it's completely normal!
+Then all of a sudden, her arms jerk, she wakes herself up, and you're back at square one trying to get her down to sleep again.
+This is what's called the Moro (startle) Reflex.
+It's a protective automatic reflex that all babies are born with, and it's completely normal!

 The Reasons Babies Experience the Moro Reflex

 There are various reflexes that are all a natural part of infancy - ones that your child's healthcare provider will screen for.
 The Moro (startle) reflex is one of them.
 Just like animals have adaptations to protect themselves, babies, too, have this type of adaptation as a form of protection.
 In fact, it shows up as soon as 28 weeks gestation!